stevenplatt/cv/README.md

 ### Caterpillar Inc

-*Information Technology Analyst*, Peoria, US, 2007-2012
+*Information Technology Analyst II*, Peoria, US, 2007-2012

 * Completed platform design of new satellite connected “field view” industrial camera product with pilot deployments in Canada, Czech Republic, and the United States.
 * Deployed Cisco IP Phone and HD Telepresence video conference networks to facilities in Australia, China, Singapore, Thailand, and the United States.